 Coursework examines the roles of counselors and advisors within the various contexts of higher education, while also focusing on the salient issues and needs of a diverse student population.

-The Admissions Committee seeks students whose academic background, professional goals, and communication skills meet the demands of the program and show promise for a successful career as a counselor in a higher education setting.
+The Admission Committee seeks students whose academic background, professional goals, and communication skills meet the demands of the program and show promise for a successful career as a counselor in a higher education setting.
 Given this emphasis, the program may not be an appropriate choice for a student seeking a focus in educational leadership or in developing functional expertise in a non-counseling related area.
 Students interested in counseling careers in a K-12 environment should consider the Master of Education in School Counseling online program as an alternative.

 |Counseling||6||18||Ground students in theory and practice of counseling|